Build and handling

 The D3300 is the second DSLR from Nikon to use a monocoque construction - this means that the chassis is made from a single piece of material.
 Lighter than the D3200 it replaced, the D3300 is actually a bit heavier than the D3400, with Nikon managing to shave a very modest 15g off the 410g body-only weight of the D3300.

 The grip is still deep and comfortable to hold, with the textured surface making it feel particularly secure in the hand.

-What does make a significant difference however is the new 18-55mm kit lens that the D3300 will probably most likely be purchased with is now collapsible.
+The new 18-55mm kit lens that the D3300 will probably most likely be purchased with is now collapsible.
 While by no means small in comparison to compact system camera lenses of the same equivalent zoom range, when collapsed the lens is quite a bit shorter than its predecessor, making it easier to fit into a small bag when not in use.

 When you want to use the camera (with this kit lens attached), you'll first need to press a button on the lens barrel to expand it back into normal proportions.
 This does mean that start-up time from packed away is a little slower than other cameras, but you can of course leave it extended if you need a quicker start.